Braun-Alex/socket-performance/README.md

 | INET | Non-blocking-sync  | 0.21 | 19220.285 | 520283.64 | 81.87 | 0.02 |
 | INET | Blocking-async     | 0.201 | 20053.085 | 498676.39 | 78.47 | 0.012 |
 | INET | Non-blocking-async | 0.223 | 20181.067 | 495513.93 | 77.98 | 0.017 |

+## 🔍 Key findings

+The performance analysis of the **Socket performance testing tool** reveals insightful patterns based on socket types and communication modes across varying workloads.
+Below are the key observations derived from the test results.

+### 📌 UNIX vs INET sockets

+- **UNIX sockets** consistently demonstrate **lower connection times** and **faster connection closures** compared to **INET sockets** across all modes and workloads.
+This advantage is attributed to the absence of network protocol overhead, making UNIX sockets highly efficient for **local inter-process communication**.

+- **INET sockets**, while introducing additional overhead due to network protocol processing, exhibit robust performance, especially in **medium to high workloads**.
+Their higher connection times are a trade-off for their capability to handle networked communications effectively.

+### 📌 Communication modes performance

+#### 1. **Low workload (1,000 packets)**

+- **INET sockets** in **blocking-async mode** achieved the **highest throughput**.

+- **UNIX sockets** excelled in **non-blocking-sync mode**, delivering superior throughput compared to other UNIX configurations.

+#### 2. **Medium workload (100,000 packets)**

+- **INET sockets** in **non-blocking-async mode** led in throughput.

+- **UNIX sockets** maintained strong performance with both **blocking-sync** and **non-blocking-sync** modes, though slightly behind their INET counterparts in this workload.

+#### 3. **High workload (10,000,000 packets)**

+- **INET sockets** in **blocking-sync mode** achieved the **highest throughput**, suggesting that synchronous communication can be more effective for large-scale data transfers over networks.

+- **UNIX sockets** showed comparable performance between **non-blocking-sync** and **blocking-sync** modes, both outperforming asynchronous configurations in this high-load scenario.

+### 📌 Mode-specific insights

+**Non-blocking-async mode** did **not consistently** lead in throughput across all socket types and workloads.
+While it performed admirably in medium workloads for **INET sockets**, it was outperformed by other modes in both low and high workloads.

+### 📌 Throughput and latency

+- **UNIX sockets** generally offer **higher throughput** and **lower latency** for local communications due to reduced overhead.

+- **INET sockets**, despite higher connection times, provide **competitive throughput**, especially when leveraging appropriate communication modes tailored to the workload size.

+### 📌 Connection overheads

+**INET sockets** consistently exhibit **higher connection times** compared to **UNIX sockets** across all modes and workloads.
+This is expected due to the inherent overhead of network protocol processing involved in INET communications.

+### 📊 Summary of optimal configurations

+- **UNIX sockets**
+  - **Non-blocking-sync** mode is optimal for **low and medium workloads**, providing the highest throughput.
+  - **Blocking-sync** mode remains competitive, especially in **high workloads**.

+- **INET sockets**
+  - **Blocking-async** mode is best suited for **low workloads**.
+  - **Non-blocking-async** mode excels in **medium workloads**.
+  - **Blocking-sync** mode is preferable for **very high workloads**.

+### 💡 Theoretical alignment

+The observed performance aligns with socket communication theories.

+- **UNIX sockets** benefit from lower latency and higher throughput in local environments due to bypassing the network stack.

+- **INET sockets** incur additional overhead from network protocols but offer flexibility for networked applications, with performance highly dependent on the chosen communication mode and workload.

+- **Non-blocking and asynchronous modes** enhance scalability and throughput by allowing the handling of multiple connections without waiting for I/O operations to complete, which is particularly beneficial in high-load scenarios.

+## ⚠️ Important notes

+While **non-blocking** and **asynchronous** communication modes are designed to maximize scalability and performance, particularly in environments with a large number of concurrent connections, their benefits are not always evident in tests with **single or low numbers of connections**.
+Here are some key points to consider when interpreting the results.

+1. **Non-blocking and asynchronous modes are optimized for handling multiple concurrent connections**.
+In scenarios with many simultaneous clients, these modes shine by reducing idle time waiting for I/O operations.
+However, in tests with a single connection or limited concurrency, the **overhead of managing asynchronous events** can outweigh the benefits, which may explain why synchronous modes (especially blocking-sync) performed better in high-load scenarios.

+2. **Asynchronous communication introduces complexity**, such as managing state and event handling, which incurs computational overhead.
+For small-scale, one-to-one communication, **blocking modes** can achieve higher throughput due to simpler execution paths and fewer context switches.

+3. **Non-blocking and asynchronous modes, such as those using `epoll` or similar mechanisms, are most beneficial in large-scale applications** like servers handling thousands of connections simultaneously.
+The scalability offered by these modes is crucial when connections need to remain open for long periods, but data transmission is sporadic or unpredictable.

+4. **Blocking modes** may be more efficient in scenarios with **continuous, large-scale data transfer** between a fixed number of connections.
+The overhead involved in managing asynchronous events can cause a drop in performance when the workload consists of heavy, uninterrupted data transfers over few connections.

+In summary, the performance of different modes depends heavily on the specific use case. **Non-blocking and asynchronous modes** are optimal for high-concurrency, low-latency environments, while **blocking and synchronous modes** may provide better performance for large, continuous data transfers with a limited number of connections.

 ## 📜 License